Baldur's Gate: Dark Alliance: Post-release

 GameSpot also reviewed all four versions.
 Gerald Villoria scored the PlayStation 2 version 8.8 out of 10, praising the differences between the fighting styles of the three characters, the controls, the range of enemies and weaponry, and the lip syncing.
-He concluded: "You can really appreciate all the work that went into making sure that all of the little things came together so nicely".
 Greg Kasavin scored the Xbox version 8.5 out of 10, calling it "one of the finest action RPGs ever made" and lauding it as "a perfect port".
-Kasavin scored the GameCube version 7.6 out of 10, finding similar faults to IGN's Mirabella.
-He called it "technically deficient" and argued "the visuals [...] just don't measure up, mostly because it suffers from frame rate issues that are nonexistent in the PS2 version (or the new Xbox version)".
-He concluded "the game just wasn't optimized for the system".
-Frank Provo scored the Game Boy Advance version 8 out of 10, praising the enemy AI, the sound and the graphics.
-He concluded: "If you're looking for a hack-and-slash game on the go, this is the one to get".
+Kasavin scored the GameCube version 7.6 out of 10, finding similar faults to IGN's Mirabella, also criticizing frame rate issues that are "nonexistent" in the PS2 and Xbox versions and concluded that "the game just wasn't optimized for the system".
+Frank Provo scored the Game Boy Advance version 8 out of 10, praising the enemy AI, the sound and the graphics, while lightly criticizing the game's generally short length and the concessions the developers had to make in porting the game to the Game Boy Advance.

 GameSpy reviewed the Xbox and GameCube versions.
-Raymond Padilla scored the Xbox version 4 out of 5: "With the Xbox, the developers had a significantly more powerful tool to retell the story of Dark Alliance.
-Unfortunately, they didn't take advantage of it.
-There are minor visual and aural enhancements in this version.
-They're very slight and I'm sure many gamers wouldn't notice the differences".
-He criticized the lack of Xbox Live compatibility or any kind of downloadable content, arguing "the only improvements are superficial".
-However, he also wrote: "Compared to competing titles, this is one of the best games available for the Xbox [...]
-I wholeheartedly recommend Baldur's Gate: Dark Alliance for the Xbox.
-It's not serving up anything new, but it's still a grand adventure".
-Christian Nutt scored the GameCube version 3.5 out of 5, calling it "a wonderfully entertaining game that doesn't quite live up to the technical quality of the PS2 original or its Xbox incarnation".
-He wrote "the graphics have taken a subtle but damaging hit" and criticized "the game's frame rate, which is passable if slightly sluggish most of the time, but chunks up quite perceptibly when you rotate the dungeon".
-He praised the gameplay, but wrote "for a gamer with a choice between platforms, the GameCube version is the one to avoid".
+Raymond Padilla scored the Xbox version 4 out of 5.
+Although he called it one of the best titles for Xbox, he was critical of the game having minor visual and aural enhancements in this version, and criticized the lack of Xbox Live compatibility or any kind of downloadable content, arguing that the improvements are only "superficial".
+Christian Nutt scored the GameCube version 3.5 out of 5, calling it "a wonderfully entertaining game" despite not living up to the technical quality of the PS2 or Xbox versions.
+He wrote that "the graphics have taken a subtle but damaging hit" and criticized the game's frame rate as "sluggish", but commended gameplay.